Fleet services has fully re-opened with a brand new building after the previous fire damage.

 A Ben & Jerry's kiosk was trialled on the southbound side here, opening on 14 July 2021.
 This was later removed at the end of the same year.

-The south-westbound Chopstix Noodle Bar and The Good Breakfast units will be combined in May 2023 to make way for a new Pret A Manger store.
+The south-westbound Chopstix Noodle Bar and The Good Breakfast units were combined into a new hybrid unit in May 2023 to make way for a new Pret A Manger store which opened on 23 June.
+A Pret A Manger store was later added to the northbound side too, opening on 5 February 2024.

 Cobham (M25 south, 23 miles)